 A deactivation time for this protection (optional)

-A retention time for this record within the SAS system, which shall be obeyed by the SAS following notification by the ESC system that the incumbent detection event has expired.
+A retention time for this record within the SAS, which shall be obeyed by the SAS following notification by the ESC that the incumbent detection event has expired.
 This retention time shall be limited to the constraints described by [Ref-8]

-.
+The ESC shall not notify the SAS of the deactivation of a DPA until after at least two hours past the absence of detected federal incumbent radar activity.
+This requirement could be modified in the future by FCC/NTIA/DoD.

 Upon cessation of the incumbent detection event, the information passed from an ESC to a SAS relevant to the federal activity shall be limited to the amount necessary to identify which incumbent detection event record is no longer active.

-Other information as needed for SAS and ESC operational concerns may also be passed by the ESC to the SAS as required.
-None of that information shall have any relationship to federal incumbent activity except insofar as it may be derived by either the ESC or the SAS from exactly that information listed in this requirement.
+Other information as needed for SAS and ESC operational concerns may also be passed by the ESC to the SAS as necessary and as in conformance with [Ref.
+8].

-Unless directed otherwise by the FCC, the SAS shall only authorize CBSD activity outside the contiguous United States (e.g. Alaska, Hawaii) consistent with the use of exclusion zones and protection zones which are constructed following the same methods as those used in creating the exclusion zones in R1-IPM-01.
+DEPRECATED

 Certified Professional Installer Requirements (CPI)